Blosc/blogsite/posts/cumulative_sumprod.rst

 This has a couple of consequences.
 One is that memory consumption may be rather important: the array ``a`` will occupy ``math.prod((1000, 2000, 3000))*8/(1024**3) = 44.7GB``, but its sum along the first axis only ``.0447GB``.
 Thus we can easily store the final result in memory.
 Not so for the result of ``cumulative_sum`` which also occupies ``44.7GB``!

 The second consequence, for chunked array libraries, is that the order in which one loads chunks and calculates the result matters.
 Consider the following diagram, where we have a 1D array of three elements.
 To calculate the final sum, we may load the chunks in any order and do not require access to any previous value except the running total - loading the first, third and finally second chunks, we obtain the correct sum of 4.
-However, for the cumulative sum, each element of the resutl depends on the previous element (and from there the sum of all prior elements of the array).
-Consequently, we must ensure we load the chunks according to their order in memory - if not, we will end up an incorrect final result - a minimal criterion is that the final element of the cumulative sum should be the same as the sum, which is not the case here!
+However, for the cumulative sum, each element of the result depends on the previous element (and from there the sum of all prior elements of the array).
+Consequently, we must ensure we load the chunks according to their order in memory - if not, we will end up with an incorrect final result.
+A minimal criterion is that the final element of the cumulative sum should be the same as the sum, which is not the case here!

 .. image:: /images/cumulative_sumprod/ordermatters.png
     :width: 50%